The Great Wave off Kanagawa: Artist

 Katsushika Hokusai was born in Katsushika, Japan, in 1760 in a district east of Edo.
-He was the son of a shogun mirrormaker, and at the age of 14, he was named Tokitarō.
-As Hokusai was never recognised as an heir, it is likely his mother was a concubine.
+He was the son of a shogun mirror-maker, and at the age of 14 he was named Tokitarō.
+Because Hokusai was never recognised as an heir, it is likely his mother was a concubine.

-Hokusai began painting when he was six years old, and when he was twelve his father sent him to work in a bookstore.
-At sixteen, he became an engraver's apprentice, which he remained for three years while also beginning to create his own illustrations.
-At eighteen, Hokusai was accepted as an apprentice to artist Katsukawa Shunshō, one of the greatest ukiyo-e artists of his time.
+Hokusai began painting when he was six years old, and when he was twelve his father sent him to work in a book shop.
+At sixteen he became an engraver's apprentice, which he remained for three years while also beginning to create his own illustrations.
+At eighteen Hokusai was accepted as an apprentice to the artist Katsukawa Shunshō, one of the greatest ukiyo-e artists of his time.
 When Shunshō died in 1793, Hokusai studied Japanese and Chinese styles, as well as some Dutch and French paintings on his own.
-In 1800, he published Famous Views of the Eastern Capital and Eight Views of Edo, and began to accept trainees.
-During this period he began to use the name Hokusai; during his life, he would use more than 30 pseudonyms.
+In 1800 he published Famous Views of the Eastern Capital and Eight Views of Edo, and began to accept trainees.
+During this period he began to use the name Hokusai; during his life he would use more than 30 pseudonyms.

-In 1804, Hokusai rose to prominence when he created a 240 m2 drawing of a Buddhist monk named Daruma for a festival in Tokyo.
-Due to his precarious financial situation, in 1812, he published Quick Lessons in Simplified Drawing, and began to travel to Nagoya and Kyoto to recruit more students.
-In 1814, he published the first of 15 manga; volumes of sketches of subjects that interested him, such as people, animals, and Buddha.
+In 1804 Hokusai rose to prominence when he created a 240 m2 drawing of a Buddhist monk named Daruma for a festival in Tokyo.
+Due to his precarious financial situation, in 1812 he published Quick Lessons in Simplified Drawing, and began to travel to Nagoya and Kyoto to recruit more students.
+In 1814 he published the first of 15 manga; volumes of sketches of subjects that interested him, such as people, animals, and Buddha.
 He published his famous series Thirty-six Views of Mount Fuji in the late 1820s; it was so popular he later had to add ten more prints.
 Hokusai died in 1849 at the age of 89.

 According to Calza (2003), years before his death Hokusai stated: